LabinatorSolutions/algostorm-docs/source/strategies/Mean Reversion Strategy.md

 - The AlgoStorm Legendary Momentum Dragon (**LMD**) indicator.

 > **Note 1**: You also need an account on [TradingView.com](https://www.tradingview.com/gopro/?share_your_love=labinatorhub) to load the above indicators.

 > **Note 2**: You gain access to the required indicators, please join us at [AlgoStorm.com](https://algostorm.com)

 ## Time Frames

-- Analyze the chart on the following time frames in this precise order:
+- Analyze the chart on the following time frames:
-	- The weekly time frame.
 	- The daily time frame.
 	- The 4-hour time frame.
-	- The 1-hour time frame.
 	- The 15-minute time frame.
-	- The 5-minute time frame.
+	- The 1-minute time frame.

 > **Note 1**: Regardless of whether you are doing scalping, day trading, or swing trading, you always need to analyze the chart on all major time frames.

 > **Note 2**: For day traders, we recommend monitoring the 15-minute charts.
 For swing traders, we recommend monitoring the 4-hour charts.

+## Preparations

+- Thoroughly analyze the market structure.
+- Identify the **support** and **resistance** zones.
+- Plot the **anchored VWAP** from the swing high and the swing low.
+- Draw the **trend lines**.

 ## When To Enter?

 ### For Long Positions

-- You need to identify a regular **bullish divergence** either on the **LMD** or the **VTD** indicators.
-When the trend is getting weaker, you would also see higher lows and decceleration in the movement.
+- You need to spot a **regular bullish divergence** on both the 15-minute and the 1-minute time frames.
+You can identify these divergences using both the **LMD** and **VTD** indicators.
+If you are swing trading, you can spot such divergences on the high time frames instead (e.g. The daily and the 4-hour).
 - The blue fast channel must start shaping upwards and it needs not to be lower than the red slow channel.
 - The price action must cross above the red slow channel of the **FWD** indicator.
 When that happens, then it means the strong trend has ended and a reversal is probable to happen.
-- The price action must also be above the **VWAP** of the trading session and above the **200 linear regression slope** of the **FWD** indicator.
 - The **LMD** indicator must not be overbought (**above 80**).
+- If you are day trading, then the price action must also be above the **VWAP** of the trading session and above the **200 linear regression slope** of the **FWD** indicator.

 ### For Short Positions

-- You need to identify a regular **bearish divergence** either on the **LMD** or the **VTD** indicators.
-When the trend is getting weaker, you would also see lower highs and decceleration in the movement.
+- You need to spot a **regular bearish divergence** on both the 15-minute and the 1-minute time frames.
+You can identify these divergences using both the **LMD** and **VTD** indicators.
+If you are swing trading, you can spot such divergences on the high time frames instead (e.g. The daily and the 4-hour).
 - The blue fast channel must start shaping downward and it needs not to be higher than the red slow channel.
 - The price action must cross below the red slow channel of the **FWD** indicator.
 When that happens, then it means the strong trend has ended and a reversal is probable to happen.
-- The price action must also be below the **VWAP** of the trading session and below the **200 linear regression slope** of the **FWD** indicator.
 - The **LMD** indicator must not be oversold (**below 20**).
+- If you are day trading, then the price action must also be below the **VWAP** of the trading session and below the **200 linear regression slope** of the **FWD** indicator.

 ## Where To Place The Stop Loss?